 - a.
 Facilitate the use of electronic monitoring. (to enforce string hauls per day and enforce maximum limit) - b.
 Create an equal number of string hauls for each licence based on recent season length, in days multiplied by six.
 Example, 63 day season X 6= 378 string hauls. - c.
 Create a time frame for the season.
-Example, May 1st to Aug.
-31st. - d.
+Example, May 1st to Dec 15th. - d.
 Ensure each vessel hauls no more than 6 strings per day (50 trap strings), 10 strings if stacked. - e.
-Modify the present system of hail in to include numbers of string hauls

-Notes

-Appendix III: Clarifications and Definitions

-- Stacking conditions remain unchanged, however as with unstacked vessels stacked vessels may haul any number of strings and any string twice as long as the number of string hauls do not exceed 10 in one day. - "Sting haul" is counted as 50 traps hauled - In season monitoring and stock assessment maintains fishery management areas and sub areas to remain open. - Fishery remains open; in areas not closed by stock assessment, for individual vessels with remaining trap hauls, and before final season closing date. - Failure to produce or submit electronic data, hails and or log books result in the penalty to fish with an onboard observer at vessel owner's cost. - Definition of Terms - Strings (of gear) are defined as a ground line maximum length of 3600 feet with no more than 50 traps attached to the ground line, marked and suspended at each end with red buoys. - String Haul means the lifting of a single string of no more than 50 traps. - Limit means the maximum number of string hauls in one calendar day is six, and ten for a stacked vessel. - Limit also means the maximum number of string hauls that may be hauled by any one licenced vessel over the course of one year. - Stacked means a single licenced vessel which acquires another licence to fish two licences for one year.
+Modify the present system of hail in to include numbers of string hauls - 2.
+Clarifications and Definitions - a.
+Stacking conditions remain unchanged, however as with unstacked vessels stacked vessels may haul any number of strings and any string twice as long as the number of string hauls do not exceed 10 in one day. - b.
+"Sting haul" is counted as 50 traps hauled - c.
+In season monitoring and stock assessment maintains fishery management areas and sub areas to remain open. - d.
+Fishery remains open; in areas not closed by stock assessment, for individual vessels with remaining trap hauls, and before final season closing date. - e.
+Failure to produce or submit electronic data, hails and or log books result in the penalty to fish with an onboard observer at vessel owner's cost. - 3.
+Cost of Electronic Monitoring Equipment;

+Investigation of equipment and equipment providers is ongoing for electronic monitoring and service.

+4. Definition of Terms;

+Strings (of gear) are defined as a ground line maximum length of 3600 feet with no more than 50 traps attached to the ground line, marked and suspended at each end with red buoys.

+String Haul means the lifting of a single string of no more than 50 traps.

+Limit means the maximum number of string hauls in one calendar day is six, \and ten for a stacked vessel.

+Limit also means the maximum number of string hauls that may be hauled by any one licenced vessel over the course of one year.

+Stacked means a single licenced vessel which acquires another licence to fish two licences for one year.

-Appendix IV: Electronic Monitoring
+Appendix II